10 Beautiful Asian Movies You Should Watch

 One of the most entertaining and fun ways to get to know a culture is through cinema.
 To get you started here are some truly remarkable and beautiful Asian movies that will help you understand more about each of these countries’ culture, its people but also about yourself and the human nature.

-Harakiri or Seppuku is a ritualized form of suicide by cutting one’s own stomach and it was a part of the bushido samurai code and considered one of the most honorable ways to die.
+Harakiri or Seppuku is a ritualized form of suicide by cutting one’s own stomach and since it was a part of the bushido samurai code and considered one of the most honorable ways to die he was proud to do it.

 The director Masaki Kobayashi is one of the most admired directors in Japan after you watch this movie I’m sure you’ll join the Kobayashi team too.
 Samurai, beautiful cinemaphotography and a spellbinding story will make sure of your entertainment.